Why the "Usual Approaches" to career challenges often make very little difference in the long run.

 My Guarantee to You

-Due to the nature of coaching in this program, only annual subscriptions are subject to a withdraw period of 15 days.
+Due to the nature of coaching in this program, we have a withdraw period of 7 days.
 During this period, a full refund will be given if you choose to withdraw.
-After this period, no refunds will be given and you will remain responsible for any remaining outstanding payments due.
-For Monthly Subscriptions, simply cancel anytime.
+After this period, please cancel 1 business day ahead of your monthly renewal date to ensure you are not charged.